inet-framework/inet-showcases/docs/wireless/errorrate/index.md

 - thus we have to set the snir threshold low enough to get more fine-grained data at low snir levels -->

-We lower the <var>snirThreshold</var> parameter of the hosts' radios from 4 to 0 dB.
+We lower the `snirThreshold` parameter of the hosts' radios from 4 to 0 dB.
 When the transmission's SNIR is below this value, the reception is assumed to be incorrect, and the reception is not simulated.
 Lowering the level results in more fine-grained data at low SNIR levels.